 The last page of the article offered an SF glossary to catch everyone up on significant terms like Analayzer, Iscandar, Wave-Motion Gun, Cosmogun, Cosmo radar, the Dark Nebula Empire, sonar, warp, etc. Critical information for a newcomer.

-This issue hit stores just one day before the premiere and devoted a generous 13 pages to the film.
+This issue hit stores just under a month before the premiere and devoted a generous 13 pages to the film.

 Background and highlights